Protonull/CodeWishlists/README.md

 Just a list of various things that I wish Java had.

 ## Java-based Build System
 Java has a number of available build tools, but these tools never use *Java* for its configuration: Gradle uses Kotlin/Groovy, Ant and Maven use XML, and Bazel uses [Starlark](https://github.com/bazelbuild/starlark).
 And going back to javac more than likely means configuring your build in bash or make.
-It's like these tools are doing everything they can to avoid using Java.
+It's like these tools are actively avoiding Java.
 This is in stark contrast to Zig where you configure your build *in Zig.* Hopefully [JEP 330](https://openjdk.org/jeps/330) and [JEP 458](https://openjdk.org/jeps/458) help move the needle here.

 ## Ergonomic Null Safety
-Obviously, it would be nice if nullability were part of the type system itself, and there is some movement towards that with [JEP 8316779](https://openjdk.org/jeps/8316779), but Java is sorely lacking ergonomic ways of dealing with nulls such as [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining), [nullish coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing), and [nullish reassignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_assignment).
+Obviously, it would be nice if nullability were part of the type system itself, and there is *some* movement towards this with [JEP 8316779](https://openjdk.org/jeps/8316779), but Java is sorely lacking ergonomic ways of handling nulls, such as [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining), [nullish coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing), and [nullish reassignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_assignment).
 What is `Objects.toString(something, "default")` other than a clutter of bytecode because we are unable to simply do `something?.toString() ?? "default"`?

-## Ergonomic Exception Handling
+## Ergonomic Catching
 Java's exception handling is bulky and annoying.
-For example, `MessageDigest.getInstance("SHA-1")` will never fail as it's an algorithm that's required for all JVMs to implement, and yet you must surround it with a try-catch for the `NoSuchAlgorithmException` exception.
+For example, `MessageDigest.getInstance("SHA-1")` will never fail as it's a required algorithm for all JVM implentations, and yet you must surround it with a try-catch for the `NoSuchAlgorithmException` exception.
 This, again, just means more bytecode clutter.
-Imagine if Java added Zig-style error handling, letting you do:
+Imagine if Java added Zig-style catching, letting you do:
 ```java
 final MessageDigest md = MessageDigest.getInstance("SHA-1") catch unreachable;
 ```